SondaSengupta/Code-Concepts/Intro_to_SQL.md

 ```
 - "Order by DESC" allows you to sort by largest value first.
 - "Where" uses the =, >, >=, <, <=, and <> operators.
+- "Where" can use and/or for multiple statements.
+You can also do "where column_name in (number, number) to search for one number Or the other.

 ### Changing Data